Arsenal21/simple-download-monitor/simple-download-monitor/readme.txt

 - When using the 'pre_get_posts' hook, it will now check if another plugin has already modified the query and if so, it will append to it.
 - Removed the trailing slash from the download URL in the download now button shortcode to prevent double slashes in the URL.
 Thanks to @expforex for pointing this out.
 - Renamed a function to add the 'sdm' keyword to prevent a potential conflict with another plugin.
+- Added an isset check to remove a PHP notice in the download count shortcode.

 = 3.9.25 =
 - New [Enhanced File Protection](https://simple-download-monitor.com/enhanced-file-protection-securing-your-downloads/) feature added.